 This guide covers what actually comes up in DevOps and cloud engineering interviews: state management, modules, environments, and the patterns that separate junior from senior engineers.

 Infrastructure as Code (IaC) means managing infrastructure through configuration files rather than manual processes.
-Benefits:
+Instead of clicking through cloud consoles or running ad-hoc commands, you define your entire infrastructure in version-controlled files that can be reviewed, tested, and applied consistently.

 - Version control: Track changes, review PRs, rollback